-As indicated earlier in the paper, compensation for reserve duty in Israel has long been effected through the social insurance system and takes the form of wage replacement.
-From the mid-1990s until the passage of legislation in 2008 introducing an expanded benefit package, reservists engaged in a protracted, explicitly materialist and sometimes heavyhanded struggle for improved benefits (Yakter 2011).
-They complained that the true extent of their sacrifice merits more than wage replacement, which in any case tends to be incomplete.
+As indicated earlier in the chapter, compensation for reserve duty in Israel has long been carried out through the social insurance system and takes the form of wage replacement.
+From the mid-1990s until the passage of legislation in 2008 introducing an expanded benefit package, reservists were engaged in a protracted, explicitly materialist, and sometimes heavy-handed struggle for improved benefits (Yakter 2011).
+They complained that the true extent of their sacrifice merits more than simply wage replacement, which in any case tends to be incomplete.
 Their sense of injustice has been amplified because the burden of combat duty in the reserves has become concentrated on an increasingly selective segment of those nominally eligible.
 Activist reservists contend that the myth of equality of sacrifice of the nation in arms is a sham.
-Instead of being treated as "suckers" they demand "fair exchange", claiming that only those who give should get.
-Their means of struggle were also different from the other groups, most closely resembling self-interested material conflicts in the civilian sphere.
-This included use of the strike weapon, in order to capitalize on the army's need for their services.
+Instead of being treated as 'suckers' they demand 'fair exchange', claiming that only those who give should get.
+Their means of struggle was also different from that of the other groups, most closely resembling self-interested material conflicts in the civilian sphere.
+This included the use of striking as a weapon to capitalize on the army's need for their services.
 Nevertheless, reservists had to fight longer and harder to receive less substantial concessions than bereaved parents or war widows.
 The sacrifice of life creates a claim that is harder to resist, and the military has room for reducing its dependence on the soldiering of reservists by relying more on conscripts engaged in compulsory service, who are younger and more obedient.

 Reserve duty is also an interesting case from the viewpoint of cost control, a primary concern of the Ministry of Finance.
-Treasury officials have succeeded in constructing a variety of sturdy institutional barriers that constrain both the budgetary autonomy of operational ministries and the decision-making powers of elected officials - except in the area of defence (Ben-Bassat and Dahan 2006; Lifshitz 2000).
-During the late 1970s and early 1980s, a period of growing macro-economic and fiscal crisis, the military's reliance on reservists - and consequently the economic burden on employers and the state budget - grew immensely (Levy 2007).
+Treasury officials have succeeded in constructing a variety of sturdy institutional barriers that constrain both the budgetary autonomy of operational ministries and the decision-making powers of elected officials, except in the area of defence (Lifshitz 2000; Ben-Bassat and Dahan 2006).
+During the late 1970s and early 1980s, a period of growing macro-economic and fiscal crisis, the military's reliance on reservists-and consequently the economic burden on employers and the state budget-grew immensely (Levy 2007).
 In 1985, when an ambitious economic plan was introduced to combat hyperinflation, the Ministry of Finance quietly introduced a provision incentivizing the military to economize on reservists by permitting savings from unutilized days of reserve duty to be transferred to other budget lines.
 A decade later the old system of financing, based on a payroll tax levied by the social insurance institution, was cancelled altogether.
 Under the new law, the financing of wage compensation for reservists became part and parcel of the annual defence budget, financed by the state's general revenues.
 Since the cost of reservists' compensation was now fully born by the Ministry of Defence, it responded by voluntarily reining in the use of reservists.
-Budgetary self-discipline achieved by changing the institutional rules by which benefits are financed, thereby creating incentives to economize, proved to be an effective alternative in this instance to a frontal attack on the rights of beneficiaries.
+Budgetary self-discipline achieved by changing the institutional rules by which benefits are financed, thereby creating incentives to economize, proved to be an effective alternative to a frontal attack on the rights of beneficiaries in this instance.
 Since this approach is apparently not feasible in relation to other types of military-related benefits, the Treasury has made repeated attempts to directly rein in benefit eligibility and generosity.
-Its preferred instrument - but one which has so far achieved few concrete victories - is the establishment of expert committees that are insulated from the pressures faced by elected officials.
+Its preferred instrument-but one that has so far achieved few concrete victories is the establishment of expert committees that are insulated from the pressures faced by elected officials.